|Round Island (St. Marys River), MI|

 Nine-acre Round Island is located in the lower part of St. Marys River, just north of the much larger Lime Island and south of Munuscong Lake.
 A deed to a one-acre parcel on the eastern side of Round Island was obtained on May 5, 1892, and construction of Round Island Lighthouse began a few months later on July 27.
 The lighthouse consists of an eight-foot-square tower attached to the center of a frame, one-and-a-half-story keeper’s dwelling with a pitched roof.
 The tower stands forty feet tall and was originally accessed by a flight of wooden stairs from the upper floor of the dwelling.

-The station was also equipped with a twelve by twenty-eight-foot boathouse, a wood frame oil house, a privy, and a barn.
+The station on Round Island was also equipped with a twelve by twenty-eight-foot boathouse, a wood frame oil house, a privy, and a barn.
 In 1903, a twelve-foot-square woodshed was added, and the boundaries of the reservation were marked with concrete monuments.
-A timber protection built along the river in front of the lighthouse was replaced by a cement seawall in 1905.
+A timber protection built along the river in front of the lighthouse was replaced in 1905 by a cement seawall that was thirty feet long and four feet high and had return ends.

 The characteristic of the light was changed in 1922 to a white flash every two seconds.
 On June 30, 1923 the light was moved from the lantern atop the dwelling to a steel tower located at the inner end of the landing dock, sixty-five yards north of the lighthouse, and the station became unattended.
 The new light was an acetylene apparatus that required infrequent attention.